antoine186/Regression-Mini-Tool/README.md

 This is a function implementing a regression model obtained via the application of a custom-built gradient descent method.

-(Note) This function requires Python 3.6 or higher.
+(Note) This function requires Python 3.6.

 ## How to Use
 ### Univariate Regression Gradient Descent